Steverogers12-7/T-20_Cricket_Score_Predictor/README.md

 6. Model Evaluation
 7. Model Deployment using Streamlit

-Conversion from the present form into required form from dataset and then applied feature engineering to make it well for algorithm.
+Conversion from the present form into required form from dataset and then applied feature engineering to make it well for algorithm.Added new features useful for model generalization.
-Used Xgboost Algorithm for training this model.
+Used Regressor class of XGBoost Algorithm for training the model.

 Input features are:-
 - Batting Team